zhijing31/Finetune-FinBERT-for-Financial-Sentiment-Analysis/README.md

-# 🧠 Finetune FinBERT with LoRA for Financial Sentiment Analysis
+# 🧠 Finetune FinBERT for Financial Sentiment Analysis

 This repository contains the Kaggle notebook used to fine-tune **FinBERT** on the **Financial PhraseBank** dataset, comparing **Full Fine-tuning** and **LoRA (PEFT)** methods for financial sentiment classification.